Background: Valsartan is a poorly water-soluble drug having limited oral bioavailability.

 enhanced for maximum therapeutic action.

-process based-freeze drying (lyophilization) techniques for solubility enhancement of valsartan.
+up process based-freeze drying (lyophilization) techniques for solubility enhancement of valsartan.

 Methods: Valsartan is BCS class II drug having low aqueous solubility and low oral bioavailability.
 It